Code-Institute-Submissions/soundkissstudio/README.md

 ![Soundkiss Studio draft website design 1](https://github.com/alexjohnives/soundkissstudio/blob/master/assets/images/soundkissdraft2.png)

-I made very basic wireframes as you can see, and then scribbled on paper as I worked.
+I made very basic wireframes, and then scribbled on paper as I worked.
 I discovered that the main challenge was trying to find images from my archive that would work on the site and fulfil different roles.

 For the first page I kept the logo hero image and incorporated some photo media as content links.

-For the second I did not have a solution, but then I thought I could utilise icons, which is the solution I used in the final design.
+For the second I did not have a solution, but then I thought I could utilise icons, which ended up in the final design.

 You can see in this wireframe for the about page, I had not quite got there.